 From our work with hundreds of solar operators, we can assure you you’re not alone.

-The Challenges of Choosing a CRM for Solar Project Management & Operations
+The Challenges of Choosing a CRM and Solar Project Management & Operations

-Customer relationship management (CRM) software is a powerful tool in the corporate world, used to manage sales teams and quotas, execute marketing automation, and nurture leads through the opportunity stages of the sales process.
-But when it comes specifically to solar project management, traditional CRMs are not designed or equipped to perform beyond the early sales process.
+Customer relationship management software (CRM) is a powerful tool in the corporate world, used to manage sales teams and quotas, execute marketing automation, and nurture leads through the opportunity stages of the sales pipeline.
+But when it comes time to manage projects, specifically ones in solar or renewables, traditional CRMs are not designed or equipped to perform beyond the early sales process.
 At some point, your solar sales or operations team is heading out on site (or connecting remotely) to collect information and pictures that will be critical later in the process.

 Today, does your CRM offer a seamless mobile experience for these team members to transition their workflow to the field?
 Once that sales or site visit is completed, do the key piece of context and information automatically pre-populate for team members through the project lifecycle such as design, engineer, permitting, install, JCO, and service?
 Have you considered how much work it is for these team members to currently track down the necessary context and documentation to execute their process?

 In the renewables industry, you should use a CRM for solar companies that can do what it is best at: managing early sales and marketing campaigns.
 When the customer is ready for an on site visit or has signed the contract, all of that data should be seamlessly transitioned to a field operations and solar project management tool that is designed to handle the dataflow and workflow complexity we have all experienced in the solar installation and service industry.

 The Best of Breed – Solar CRM + Operations Management & Automation